navjot1314/interior-shopping-app-kotlin/README.md

-# Android Application – Prototype
+# Android Application – Kotlin Prototype

-This repository contains a prototype Android application developed using Kotlin.

-## Overview
+## Project Overview
-The application was built to demonstrate mobile application design, navigation flow, and feature implementation as part of a learning and project-based initiative.
+This repository contains a prototype Android application developed using Kotlin as part of a hands-on learning and project-based development effort.
+The application was built to explore Android app architecture, UI design, navigation flow, and feature implementation using native Android tools.

+## Project Objectives
+- Understand native Android application development using Kotlin
+- Design clean and intuitive user interfaces using XML
+- Implement navigation and activity flow
+- Build a functional mobile application prototype
+- Gain practical experience with Android SDK components

+## Key Features
+- Clean and user-friendly UI
+- Structured navigation between screens
+- Core feature implementation based on the app concept
+- Responsive layouts using XML
+- Modular Kotlin-based logic

 ## Tech Stack
-- Kotlin
+- Programming Language: Kotlin
-- Android SDK
+- Platform: Android
-- XML (UI Layouts)
+- UI Design: XML Layouts
+- Development Tool: Android Studio

-## Demo
+## Demo (APK)
-A working APK build of the application is provided in the `apk/` folder for demonstration purposes.
+A working APK build of the application is provided for demonstration purposes.

-## Note
+## Source Code Note
-The source code is not included in this repository due to project size and dependency constraints.
-This project is intended to showcase application functionality and design.
+The source code is not included in this repository due to project size, dependency constraints, and file upload limitations.
+This repository is intended to showcase application functionality and design rather than serve as a full open-source codebase.

+## Learning Outcomes
+- Practical experience in Kotlin-based Android development
+- UI/UX design for mobile applications
+- Activity and navigation handling
+- Debugging and testing Android applications
+- Converting an idea into a working app prototype

+## Future Enhancements
+- Backend and API integration
+- UI/UX improvements
+- Performance optimization
+- Feature expansion

+## Disclaimer
+This project is a prototype developed for learning and demonstration purposes and is not intended for production deployment.

+## Screenshots
+Screenshots of the application UI are available in the `screenshots/` folder.